sambalsam007/good-git/README.md

 1. rename all your git folders that you want to check.
 Make sure they end on '.gg' for example 'git_folder.gg'

-2. check
+2. 'check' --
-	enter this command in the terminal.
+   	enter this command in the terminal (without brackets, so just: check).
 	It will take half a minute to check wich git folders are already properly pushed.
 	'OK' means okay
 	'!!!' means you need to some stuff.
 Either git add, commit, push or whatever.